4 - 12

 Single rooms are available on a first come, first served basis.
 We will charge on a pro-rata basis if a single room is only available for part of the trip.

 We fully believe in, and practice, Responsible Tourism, using hotels run by locals.
-The accommodation on this adventure is a mixture of comfortable and welcoming hotel accommodation offering rooms with ensuite facilities, plus immersion into the mountain landscapes with 3 nights in stunningly situated mountain refuges.
-All refuges offer modern facilities, expansive views and a warm ambiance, but expect shared bathrooms and dormitory accommodation.
+The accommodation on this adventure are comfortable and welcoming hotel accommodation offering rooms with ensuite facilities.

 We put time and effort into building our relationship with accommodation suppliers to ensure you have a great trip;